Cetis/intelligent-campus/udd/booking-event.md

 ## Description of booking entity

-A booking links a Module Instance to a Room, and optionally a Layout for that room.
+A Booking Event links a Module Instance to a Room, and optionally a Layout for that room.
+A Booking Event may be derived from a Booking that contains the metadata relating to a recurring or block booking.

 ### Implementation Notes